As long as u don't profit from it, please share, and adapt as u see fit.

 No 3D printer in the world is so portable, it fits in a laptop-bag,

 and can be build under 300€.
-The most expensive parts are: extruder parts, electronics board & power supply.
+The most expensive parts are: rails, extruder parts, electronics board & power supply.

 this printer can be assembled out of wood, plastic or metal, but i originally tried to design it so every part would be 3D printable.

 Except for the linear axles, a threaded rod, 4 stepper motors, some screws, bolts, washers, wiring, and electronics, i succeeded.

-Maybe an idea for Nasa ... takes up less space & weight on the way up :-p
+Maybe an idea for ESA/NASA ... takes up less space & weight on the way up :-p

 Work in progress:

 - I plan to use an Android smartphone of some sorts in the future too communicate and control the printer.
 It would also go on the back, in clips that pivot, facing backwards, and fold open until its next to the printer facing forward. that would allow for a 50-70€ stand-alone, wireless, 3G enabled, schoolworthy 3D printer Host.

 Android apps are easyly build, managed and learned, and a smartphone has usb to communicate with the printers Arduino-based electronics board.
 So why not.